Expert Breast Reconstruction Revision Surgery in Ohio

 Will my insurance cover additional surgery?

 If a patient has pain, asymmetry, and/or deformity of their breast reconstruction, most insurances will cover the operations needed to accomplish a stable, long-lasting, and symmetrical result.
 This is based on requirements outlined by the Women’s Health and Cancer Rights Act of 1998 (WHCRA).
-More information can be found on our Resources page and by reading Dr. K’s previous blog entry here.
+More information can be found on our Resources page and by reading Dr. K’s previous blog entry, Will Insurance Cover my Breast Reconstruction?

 *The information available on this page was created to educate our patients.
 It is not an alternative for a formal consultation with a board-certified plastic and reconstructive surgeon.
 Individual results vary per patient.
 For more information, we strongly recommend scheduling a consultation with our doctors.